STP Best Practices Conference

 Friday & Saturday, October 8-9, 2010

 Atlanta, GA, 30339, (770) 955-1700

 May 15, 2010

 Early-bird Registration Deadline:

-The Society for the Teaching of Psychology (STP, Division 2 of APA) is excited to announce the 10th conference in the popular "Best Practices in Teaching Psychology" series, which started in 2002.
-The 2011 conference will focus on teaching and learning in Introductory Psychology, which represents a return to a topic of the Best Practice conference nearly a decade ago.
+The Society for the Teaching of Psychology (STP, Division 2 of APA) is excited to announce the 9th conference in the popular "Best Practices in Teaching Psychology" series, which started in 2002.
+The 2010 conference will focus on assessment in psychology, which represents a return to the very first topic of the Best Practice conferences.
+We are interested in proposals from individuals or teams that will address the progress made on all assessment and evaluation fronts related to the teaching and learning of psychology over the last decade.
+Presentations may focus on assessment from the classroom level to the program level.
 Symposia with team presentations (at least two presenters) are especially encouraged.
-Modeled after the format of the previous conferences, the conference will include keynote speakers, concurrent symposia and workshops, and a poster session.
+Modeled after the format of the previous conferences, the conference will include keynote speakers, concurrent symposia and workshops, and poster sessions.

 - View the complete conference schedule (PDF)

 - Abstracts of Keynotes, Workshops, and Symposia (PDF)

 View a preliminary document of the Opening Workshops and Sessions (PDF format)